awsdocs/amazon-cloudwatch-user-guide/doc_source/add-dashboard-to-favorites.md

 1. In the navigation pane, choose **Dashboards**\.

-1. Select the star symbol next to the dashboard to add\.
+1. Select the star symbol next to the dashboard to add it\.